NORFOLK COAST

 Empty Beach, West Norfolk Coast |

-| Moving up to the North Norfolk Coast, we come to the lovely harbour of Brancaster.
-Fishing boats still operate from this harbour and you can buy their catch from nearby shops.
-The Norfolk Coast path makes a lovely walk. |
+Moving along the North Norfolk Coast, we come to RSPB Titchwell and the lovely harbour of Brancaster.
+RSPB Titchwell Marsh is a renowned nature reserve and a haven for native and migrating birds.
+The freshwater and saltwater habitats at Titchwell support a huge variety of wildlife, lots of which are visitors to Britain.
+Fishing boats still operate from Brancaster harbour and you can buy their catch from nearby shops.
+The North Norfolk Coast path, stretching right along this portion of coast, makes a lovely walk. |

-North Norfolk Coast Path |
+The fabulous view over the marsh from the North Norfolk Coast Path at Brancaster |

 Burnham Overy Staithe is one of 7 villages referred to as " The Burnhams".
-Overy Staithe comes alive with boats when the tide allows, as there are plenty of creeks and channels to explore in your dinghy or motor boat. |
+Overy Staithe comes alive with boats when the tide allows, as there are plenty of creeks and channels to explore in your dinghy or motor boat.
+A couple of miles inland is Burnham Market, known as " Chelsea on sea" as it attracts visitors from upmarket London and has the sort of shops that you would normally find down the Kings Road! |

-Burnham Overy Staithe, North Norfolk Coast |
+Burnham Overy Staithe |

 Shopping on the North Norfolk Coast |